Faculty & Staff

 Samantha Cardoso, MPA Project Coordinator

 Samantha received her undergraduate degree at CUNY City College in 2012 and later received a Master of Public Administration CUNY Baruch College in 2018.
 Her graduate school capstone project focused on the necessity for maternity care providers in rural counties of Georgia in order to improve adverse maternal health outcomes, such as maternal mortality and morbidity.
 Prior to pursuing education in public administration, Samantha worked in the non-profit sector managing grant-funded projects and delivering educational programs for organizations, including the March of Dimes and Girl Scouts.
-For the residency program, Samantha coordinates a variety of different projects, including our 5-year HRSA grant, focused on training future primary care leaders, marketing/recruitment initiatives and scholarly and community activities for our residents.
+For the residency program, Samantha coordinates a variety of different projects, including our 5-year HRSA grant, focused on training future primary care leaders, marketing/recruitment initiatives, CME activities, and scholarly and community activities for our residents.